CleverTap/clevertap-flutter/doc/Usage.md

 ##### **2. Perform non-UI operation using `onKilledStateNotificationClicked` handler:**
 There are two steps to setup the `onKilledStateNotificationClicked` handler:
-1. Your `Application` class should extend the `CleverTapApplication` class instead of the `Application` class.
+1. Your `Application` class should extend the `CleverTapApplication` class instead of the `FlutterApplication` class.
 2. Register the `onKilledStateNotificationClicked` handler to get a notification click callback along with the entire payload.
 When notification is clicked, an isolate is spawned (Android only) allowing you to handle notification click even when your application is not running.
 There are a few things to keep in mind about your `onKilledStateNotificationClicked` handler:
  - It must not be an anonymous function.